 In the small window that opens, fill the various fields and choose between Standard and Administrator (In short, Administrator has more access than Standard account type) and then click on Add.

 Your new user account is added but it’s recommended that you add a password before logging in to it.

 Just click on the field next to Password to add a password and click on Change.
 You can also enable Automatic login and change the Language.

 Open the Terminal by searching for it in the Dash or pressing Ctrl+Alt+T together.
 Once it opens, type the command “sudo adduser” and after space write the name of the User account you want to give and press Enter.
 For example, “

 Once it creates the User, you need to enter a password and then enter it again to confirm it.

 Then you can enter various fields or just leave them blank and press Enter.
 After that type “y” to confirm and press enter.

 Your new user account is created using CLI.

-As you can see, creating a new User Account in Linux is quite easy, in fact it’s easier than doing in Windows in my opinion.
-Also, it’s one of the few things that’s very simple on the Terminal too for new users.
+As you can see, creating a new User Account in Linux is quite easy, in fact, it’s easier than doing in Windows in my opinion.
+Also, it’s one of the few things that are very simple on the Terminal too for new users.
 If you’ve any problem regarding what I’ve written here, let me know in the comments below(Seriously, please do so, it helps me too xD).